COMPUTER SYSTEMS ENGINEERING (MEng)

 Read Charlotte's blog posts

-IB: 38 to include three 6s at Higher Level, including Mathematics
+IB: 38 to include 6,6,6 in three Higher Level subjects including 6 in Higher Level Mathematics

 Contextual data and differential offers: Warwick may make differential offers to students in a number of circumstances.
 These include students participating in the Realising Opportunities programme, or who meet two of the contextual data criteria.
 Differential offers will be one or two grades below Warwick’s standard offer (to a minimum of BBB).